MadelenNilsen/Solar-System/README.md

 # Solar-System
-I am making a website for a school project.
+I am making a website about the SolarSystem for a school project!
+I am using HTML, CSS and vanilla JS.